amirgroup-codes/GFast/README.md

 **gfast/:** GFast module for generalized $q$-ary functions.

+**tabular_exp/:** Code needed to run NR-GFast for the multi-layer perceptron (MLP) trained on the heart disease dataset found [here](https://archive.ics.uci.edu/dataset/45/heart+disease).
+More information has been left in the folder.

+**tabular_results/:** Folder containing the results of the heart disease experiments.

 **gfp_exp/:** Code needed to run NR-GFast for the multi-layer perceptron (MLP) trained on the avGFP protein found in [this paper](https://www.nature.com/articles/nature17995).
 More information has been left in the folder.

 **gfp_results/:** Folder containing the results of the GFP experiments.